.env.dist file to

 $ cp .env.dist .env

-.env file is used to store custom values of environment variables for various services.
-Before setting up any of the services, update values according instructions for each service.
+.env file values and can be left blank if you are running Tide locally.
+These files are used to store custom values of environment variables for various services.
+Before setting up any of the services, update the values according to the instructions for each service.
 The variables and their descriptions can be found at the end of each relevant section.

 audit-server user, which will automatically update the user meta values when

-running Tide in production, then you can access the auto generated key and secret
+If you are running Tide in production, then you can access the auto generated key and secret from the

 Then start the API Docker images in isolation:

 Open a new shell and run the setup script: